Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 Damn Rodrigo, you nailed it.

-That line echoes in my head.
-Especially for todays youth, who are figuring out who they are while being bombarded with who they should be.
-I can only imagine how relentless it would be for them.
-It’s loud.
-It’s quiet.
-It’s in their hands, on their screens, in their faces… all the time.
+That line just echoes for me as I use my socials, but also talk to others about our relationship with our social medias.
+And thats us adults!
+So i imagine its especially so for todays youth, who are figuring out who they are while being bombarded with who they should be, being set impossible and unattainable standards.
+I can only imagine how relentless it would be, its in their faces… all the time.

-When I was that age, the comparison and online presence really stopped when the computer screen turned off.
+When I was that age, the comparison and online presence stopped when the computer screen turned off.
 I just cusped the bloom of social media in high school.
 MSN messenger was the leading online connector when I entered my teenage years, which evolved into MySpace.
-Laptops were for ‘business people’, not for everyone - we had the grey block family computer set up in the corner of the lounge room.
+Laptops were for ‘business people’, not for any one and everyone like today.
+To show my age, we had the grey block family computer set up in the corner of the lounge room and dial up internet.

-Now the screen is life.
-Social media isn’t just a platform, it’s a stage where identity is built, questioned, and sometimes dismantled in real time (cancel culture can get vicious and ruthless fast).
+Now the screen is life, we carry the power of a computer in our hand.
+Social media isn’t just a platform, it’s used as a stage where idealised identity is built, questioned, and sometimes dismantled in real time (cancel culture can get vicious and ruthless fast).
 And it doesn’t wait for you to grow into yourself or to make mistakes and learn from them.
-It demands you already know and any apology given is meticulously dissected and critiqued for its percived lack of authenticity or correct wording.
+It demands you already know and any apology given is meticulously dissected and critiqued for its perceived lack of authenticity or correct wording.

 Comparison is killing me slowly.